6 Ways to Get Rid of Mosquitoes at Home

 While bats, owls, and some birds do snack on mosquitoes, they don’t eat anywhere enough to have a real effect on their numbers.

 Not true.
 Mosquitoes don’t nest.
-They may rest in the vegetation, and if the leaves and soil surrounded them are allowed to collect water, may lay their eggs there.
+They may rest in the vegetation, and if the leaves and soil surrounding them are allowed to collect water, may lay their eggs there.
 But no plant can “produce” mosquitoes.

 While citrosa oil (also called citronella) is frequently used as a mosquito repellent, the plant itself does not release these oils and does not act as a repellent.

-Mosquitoes can transmit HIV and AIDS.
+Myth #6: Mosquitoes Can transmit HIV and AIDS

 False, for two reasons: 1) Mosquitoes do not transmit HIV because they do not ingest enough HIV particles to transmit the disease and 2) they digest the HIV particles they do ingest, destroying any particles that could lead to infection.